mcbosc/m2_api/README.md

 ## Installation

-Simple clone the repo directly to your Magento root instalation to perfome the setup
+Simple, clone the repo directly to your Magento root instalation to perfom the setup

 git clone [repo-url] [path/to/the/directory]
 >git clone https://github.com/mcbosc/m2_api.git  /home/devops/dev-project